Final amended EHCP delayed — the platform drafts your chase pack | EHCP Clarity

 What your pack can include

-• Formal chase letter to the LA demanding the overdue final EHCP
+• Formal chase letter to the local authority demanding the overdue final EHCP

 • Escalation letter to the SEN Manager